-US deploys thousands of Marines to Middle East amid Iran tensions Skip to main content
+US Deploys Marines Amid Iran Tensions Skip to main content

 The United States has begun sending thousands of additional Marines and multiple warships to the Middle East as tensions rapidly escalate into a wider and more dangerous conflict involving Iran.